Skip to main content

 Graduate Academics

-The Hunter College Master of Arts in Translation and Interpreting (MATI) program offers a curriculum that includes both a theoretical grounding in translation and interpreting studies, and hands-on language-specific training in translation, localization and oral interpretation skills in Chinese, Russian and Spanish.
-(The program may serve additional languages on a case-by-case basis.
-For more information, please contact the program director at jt3361@hunter.cuny.edu.)
+The Hunter College Master of Arts in Translation and Interpreting (MATI) program offers a curriculum that includes both a theoretical grounding in translation and interpreting studies, and hands-on language-specific training in translation, localization and oral interpretation skills in Chinese, Russian and Spanish, and additionally the top 10 internet-user languages.
+To date, our program has served students in Chinese, Russian, and Spanish in the main and as well, in Arabic, Korean, Hebrew, and Ukrainian, paired with English.
+For more information, please contact the program director at jt3361@hunter.cuny.edu.

 Translation and Interpreting - MA